CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

       ```
       ![select-models](images/t3p7.png)

-8. From the terminal, please run `pip install -r requirements.txt` to install all the requirements.
+8. From the **Terminal**, please run `pip install -r requirements.txt` to install all the requirements.

       ![select-models](images/t3p8.png)